leonidya/leonidya/README.md

 You can click the Preview link to take a look at your changes.
 --->

 Hello everyone!
-My name is Leonid Yatskevich and I am a data analyst and data scientist.
+My name is Leonid Yatskevich and I am a data analyst / scientist.
 I am excited to be part of this community and share my knowledge and experience with you all.

 Data has always been a passion of mine and I find great satisfaction in uncovering insights and trends hidden within it.
 I have a strong technical background in data analysis, statistics, and machine learning, and I enjoy using these skills to solve real-world problems.